Talking blues

-Talking blues is a form of folk music and country music.
+Talking blues is a music genre derived from folk and country music.
 It is characterized by rhythmic speech or near-speech where the melody is free, but the rhythm is strict.

-Christopher Allen Bouchillon, billed as "The Talking Comedian of the South", is credited with creating the "talking blues" form with the song "Talking Blues", recorded for Columbia Records in Atlanta in 1926, from which the style gets its name.
-The song was released in 1927, followed by a sequel, "New Talking Blues", in 1928.
-His song "Born in Hard Luck" is similar in style.
+Chris Bouchillon, billed as "The Talking Comedian of the South", is credited with creating the "talking blues" music genre with the song "Talking Blues", recorded for Columbia Records in Atlanta, Georgia in 1926, from which the style takes its name.
+The song was released the next year, followed by a sequel, "New Talking Blues", released in 1928.
+Another of his songs, "Born in Hard Luck", released around the same years, is similar in style.

 Overview

 A talking blues typically consists of a repetitive guitar line utilizing a three chord progression which, although it is called a "blues", is not actually a twelve bar blues.
 The vocals are sung in a rhythmic, flat tone, very near to a speaking voice, and take the form of rhyming couplets.
 At the end of each verse, consisting of two couplets, the singer continues to talk, adding a fifth line consisting of an irregular, generally unrhymed, and unspecified number of bars, often with a pause in the middle of the line, before resuming the strict chordal structure.
 This example, from "Talking Blues" by Woody Guthrie, a cover of "New Talking Blues" by Bouchillon, serves to explain the format:

 The lyrics to a talking blues are characterized by dry, rural humor, with the spoken codetta often adding a wry commentary on the subject of the verse, like Bob Dylan's "Talkin' Bear Mountain Picnic Massacre Blues".